 Scrape the bark off the bottom of the cutting in a couple of spots.
 This promotes faster root growth and is also a good way to keep them right side up when you take cuttings from further down the stem.

-When growing horse chestnut cuttings, root them in a porous, well-draining soil.
+When growing horse chestnut cuttings, root them in porous, well-draining soil.
 Add coarse sand to the mix, or perlite if you have it on hand.
 Some sources recommend a mix of pine bark at 50% with the remaining ingredient being regular potting soil.
 Quick drainage and enough water retention to keep the soil moist is what you want.

 Softwood cuttings will likely need more attention, as they’ll be starting during the summer heat.
-Keep them out of direct sun and keep the soil consistently moist.
+Keep them out of the direct sun and keep the soil consistently moist.
 Store planted hardwood cuttings in a greenhouse or building where they won’t freeze during winter.
 Keep their soil moist as well.
 Keep them in the fridge if you’re waiting until spring to plant.

 Don’t tug on the cuttings to check the roots, but wait until you see greenery sprouting.
 Repot or plant into the ground when roots fill the container, usually a few weeks, depending on season and location.